-2 Methods to Protect Formula in Excel but Allow Input
+How to Protect Formula in Excel but Allow Input: 2 Methods

 We will discuss two methods that describe how to protect formulas in Excel allowing input.
 One of them is a VBA macro.

-We have a dataset of names of employees with their salaries and cost.
+We have a dataset of names of employees with their salaries and costs.
 Now, input the salary and cost and calculate the savings.
 We can not touch the savings column.

-After inserting values in the Salary and Cost column, we get the saving automatically.
+After inserting values in the Salary and Cost column, we get the savings automatically.

 We also keep some empty cells.
 When new people come, we will insert their information and determine savings.
 Without the formula cells of the Savings column, other columns will remain editable.